-The "Union Customs Code" (UCC) established in European Parliament and Council Regulation 952/2013 is the framework regulation on rules and procedures for customs throughout the EU.
-Implementing provisions were published on December 29, 2015.
-Commission Delegated Regulation 2015/2446 and Commission Implementing Regulation 2015/2447 outline detailed rules for the implementation of certain provision of the new UCC, including Binding Tariff Information and origin of goods.
-The UCC along with the implementing provisions became applicable on May 1, 2016.
+The "Union Customs Code" (UCC) established in Regulation 952/2013 is the framework regulation on rules and procedures for customs throughout the EU.
+Commission Delegated Regulation 2015/2446 and Commission Implementing Regulation 2015/2447 outline detailed rules for the implementation of certain provision of the UCC, including Binding Tariff Information and origin of goods.

 The Code lists all the customs procedures applicable to the trade in goods with third countries.
 Import duties are determined by the tariff classification of goods and by the customs value.
 With the implementation of the Code, the Member States of the European Union form a customs union, which means that all the Member States apply the same tariff on goods imported from outside the EU.
 Once an imported good is cleared in one Member State, it can move freely throughout the EU.
 All traders involved in customs transactions have to provide EU customs authorities with security data on goods before they are imported into the EU.
 The type of security data requested varies according to the means of transport and can include a description of the goods, information on the consignor or exporter, the route of the goods and any potential hazards.
 The time limits for submitting advance security data also vary according to the means of transport.
-A series of guidance documents on the UCC is available on DG Taxud's website.
+A series of guidance documents on the UCC is available on DG Taxation and Customs Union (TAXUD)'s website.
+A complete overview of the EU's UCC is available on the European Commission's DG TAXUD website.

-On October 2, 2017, the European Commission launched the "Customs Decisions System", a new pan-EU electronic system that makes it easier for traders to get permission to import goods into the EU.
+In 2017, the European Commission launched the "Customs Decisions System," a new pan-EU electronic system that makes it easier for traders to get permission to import goods into the EU.
 Importers in all the Member States are able to use the same portal and exchange applications between all the relevant customs authorities.